 - Yogurt also works for finger painting for little kids!
 Smells great too!

 - Make some pudding for painting too like The TipToe Fairy.

-- Kool-aid adds a sweet smell for added sensory to paint, like Fun at Home with Kids.
+- Edible Kool-aid adds a sweet smell for extra sensory play ideas when you paint, like Fun at Home with Kids.

 - Use spaghetti ‘brooms’ as paintbrushes, like Fun Littles.

 - Set snacks out to put in a bottle to make a baby rattle!
 Young kids will love to hear it shake!
 Plus its added fine motor.

 - Set up a food exploring station to see all they can explore, like Modern Parents Messy Kids.

 - Freeze berries in some water and have the kids ‘excavate’ them out!

 - Make a peanut butter play dough, just like Kids Activities Blog

 - Check out these frozen smoothies for sensory play from Learn Play Imagine!
 How cool!

 - Decorate pancakes with baby food, with an idea from Modern Parents Messy Kids.